-Find the Best Room at the Lowest Price
+How to Find the Best Accommodations at the Lowest Price

-While in Botswana, Rob had the pleasure of visiting a variety of locally-owned, unusual lodges inspired by their natural surroundings.
+While in Botswana, the author had the pleasure of visiting a variety of locally-owned, unusual lodges inspired by their natural surroundings.

 Pope John Paul II and I visited Merida, Mexico at the same time.
 Because hundreds of thousands of the faithful flocked in from the countryside to see him, I had to scramble for hours to find what may have been the

 last vacancy in the city.
 My Spartan room overlooked the courtyard of what I’m sure was normally a brothel.
 It made a great story, but it wouldn’t have suited most travelers.

 Surveys show that most of us want cleanliness, a reasonable price, good location, service, and security.
 That’s for openers.
 Other amenities matter too.
 So how do we pick the most desirable place to rest our

 You may approach a potential lodging choice on the Internet.
 Or by being driven into Nairobi by an owner who tugged on your sleeve at the airport and proudly showed you a photograph of his place.
 Or by walking off

 a street into a Bangkok guesthouse with a guidebook in your hand.
 Whatever your path, I’ll suggest factors to influence your decision.